-Sections 61.113(a) and (b) and 61.1.1(e)(4) and (5) limit private and recreational pilots to non-commercial operations.
-Because the UAS will not carry a pilot or passengers, the proposed operations can achieve the equivalent level of safety of current operations by requiring the PIC operating the aircraft to have a private pilot's license rather than a commercial pilot's license to operate this small UAS.
+Sections 61.113 (a) & (b) limit private pilots to non-commercial operations.
+Because the UAS will not carry a pilot or passengers, the proposed operations can achieve the equivalent level of safety of current operations by requiring the PIC operating the aircraft to hold a certificate issued by the FAA authorizing operation of any aircraft (ATP, Commercial, Private, Recreational or Sport).
 Unlike a conventional aircraft that carries the pilot and passengers, the sUAS is remotely controlled with no living thing on board.
 The area of operation is controlled and restricted, and all flights are planned and coordinated in advance as set forth in the Manual.
 The level of safety provided by the requirements included in the Manual exceeds that provided by a single individual holding a commercial pilot's certificate operating a conventional aircraft.
-The risks associated with the operation of the sUAS are so diminished from the level of risk associated with commercial operations contemplated by Part 61 when drafted, that allowing operations of the sUAS as requested with a private pilot as the PIC exceeds the present level of safety achieved by 14 C.F.R. § 61.113(a) and (b).
-Under any exemption granted, the PIC will hold a current FAA airman medical certificate or a valid U.S. driver's license issued by a state, the District of Columbia, Puerto Rico, a territory, a possession, or the Federal Government.
-The PIC will also meet the flight review requirements specified in 14 CFR § 61.56 in an aircraft in which the PIC is rated on his or her pilot certificate.
-The FAA has granted exemptions for private pilots to conduct similar operations in Exemptions 11062, 11063, 11064, 11065, 11066, 11067 and 11080.
+The risks associated with the operation of the sUAS are so diminished from the level of risk associated with commercial operations contemplated by Part 61 when drafted, that allowing operations of the sUAS as requested with any certificate issued by the FAA as the PIC exceeds the present level of safety achieved by 14 C.F.R.
+Part 61.
+The FAA has granted exemptions for private pilots to conduct similar operations in Exemptions 11062, 11213, 11360 and 11447.

-14 C.F.R. § 91.119: Minimum Safe Altitudes.
+14 C.F.R. § 91.119: Minimum Safe Altitudes

 Section 91.119 establishes safe altitudes for operation of civil aircraft.
-Section 91.119(d) allows helicopters to be operated at less than the minimums prescribed, provided the person operating the helicopter complies with any route or altitudes prescribed for helicopters by the FAA.
-As this exemption is for a sUAS that could be defined as a helicopter, and the exemption requests authority to operate at altitudes up to 400 AGL, an exemption may be needed to allow such operations.
-The UAS will never operate at higher than 400 AGL.
+Section 91.119 (d) allows helicopters to be operated at less than the minimums prescribed, provided the person operating the helicopter complies with any route or altitudes prescribed for helicopters by the FAA.
+As this exemption is for a sUAS that are helicopters and the exemption requests authority to operate at altitudes up to 400 AGL an exemption may be needed to allow such operations.